Dublin (Irlande) - information for visitors and tourists

 Time

-You should check whether visa is needed when entering the country.
-On request, the Organizing Committee will issue invitation letters for visa applications.
-Please apply in due time for a visa if necessary.
-Please indicate during the registration if you need a personal invitation to attend the conference.
-It is important to note that a visa is only a preliminary permission for entry, which does not authorise its bearer automatically to enter the country.
+For non-EU/EEA/Swiss citizens, a visa may be required to enter Ireland.
+Citizens of certain countries can enter Ireland without a visa, but should still check specific entry requirements.
+For EU, EEA, and Swiss citizens, a valid passport or national ID card is usually sufficient.
+On request, the Organizing Committee may issue invitation letters for visa applications.
+Apply for a visa well in advance if necessary.
+Please indicate during registration if you need a personal invitation to attend the conference.
+A visa grants preliminary permission for entry but does not automatically authorize entry to the country.

 Book your hotel in Dublin